-- Performances for Music convocation at Gates Concert Hall at University of Denver for the Lamont School of Music
+- Music convocation at Gates Concert Hall at University of Denver for the Lamont School of Music

 - Grand opening of the University of Denver’s Performance Black Box

-- Galleria at the Denver Performing Art’s Complex as party of the Denver Open Doors city event
+- Galleria at the Denver Performing Art’s Complex as part of the Denver Open Doors city event

 - Mountain Oasis Festival Asheville as guest of Bob Moog Foundation, NC